Bluewatch — jobs that answer the call

 UK firefighter salary 2026 — what you actually earn, by rank and role

-A concrete breakdown of UK firefighter pay in 2026 — trainee through competent, London weighting, on-call retainer + call-out, and how overtime changes the picture.
+A concrete breakdown of UK firefighter pay in 2026 — trainee through competent, London weighting, on-call pay models (retainer + call-out vs salaried), and how overtime changes the picture.

 By Bluewatch